Why choose home birth with a midwife?

 In Arkansas, homebirth midwives have been licensed since 1984.
-Licensed midwives and their apprentices follow health department protocols, are audited by the health department, renew their licenses or apprentice permits every two years, and complete on-going continuing education.
-Our statistics also show that homebirth is a safe option for healthy low-risk mothers.
+Licensed midwives and their apprentices follow health department protocols, are audited by the health department, renew their licenses every three years, and complete on-going continuing education.
+The midwives' statistics also show that homebirth is a safe option for healthy low-risk mothers.

-I am accepting homebirth clients as an apprentice midwife under the direct supervision of Deb Phillips, LLM, CPM, which means that Deb will be present with me at prenatal/postpartum visits and births until I am licensed (and even beyond that, as needed.
-Midwives typically attend births in pairs.)
-Deb is a reputable, experienced, state-licensed midwife who has been practicing for around 35 years and has caught more than 1000 babies.
+I am an apprentice midwife under the direct supervision of Deb Phillips, CPM, LLM, which means that Deb will be present with me at appointments and births until I am licensed.
+(Beyond that, midwives typically attend births in pairs.)
+Deb is a reputable, experienced midwife who has been practicing for around 35 years and has caught around 1100 babies.
 She attended the births of some of my own babies, and I am honored to be able to learn from her!

 If you need us between visits, we are available.
 You won't have to get past a secretary and nurse.
-You can call or text us directly, and we try to answer promptly.
+You can reach us directly, and we try to answer promptly.

-Beyond that, we love it when you friend us on Facebook and text us pictures of your sweet little blossom as s/he grows!
+Beyond that, we love it when you keep in touch and share pictures of your sweet little blossom as s/he grows!